 - Can you communicate with and manage difficult people?

-I’m not trying to deter you here – I’d love nothing more than to see you become a happy, successful freelancer but if you’ve answered no to most of the above questions then you might not be able to hack it.
+I’m not trying to deter you here – I’d love nothing more than to see you become a happy, successful freelancer, but if you’ve answered no to most of the above questions, you may not be cut out to be a Virtual Assistant.

-I still want to be a Virtual Assistant!
+Yup, I think I’m cut out to be a Virtual Assistant!

-Right, then you have a lot of work to do my friend!
+Righty-ho, then you have a lot of work to do, doll.

-- Start by reading my How to Become a Virtual Assistant blog post which gives a summary of how to get started.
+- Read my How to Become a Virtual Assistant post which provides a summary of how to get started.